Header image

 One standout feature of Adobe XD is the 3D Transforms, which allows you to represent different elements from specific perspectives (angles) and varying depths.
 This makes it ideal for designs intended for augmented and virtual reality systems.

 Additionally, Adobe XD offers expansive prototyping capabilities, enabling designers to publish and share interactive designs.
-And with multiple animation options for the smallest components and voice prototyping, you can quickly realize a lively design.
+With multiple animation options for the smallest components and voice prototyping, you can quickly realize a lively design.

 You’ll have a prototype you can speak to, one that speaks back and makes every action feel like an event of its own but still in a family.
 This applies to Google Material Design, Apple Design, Amazon Alexa, and many others, thanks to Adobe XD’s assortment of UI kits.